 Investment professionals are very creative in marketing themselves to new customers.
 Some offer free seminars coupled with lunch or dinner.
-Some set up booths at trade shows and conventions in order to falsely imply association with, or endorsement by, a particular trade group or organization.
+Some set up booths at trade shows and conventions in order to falsely imply an association with, or endorsement by, a particular trade group or organization.
 Some even prospect for customers at church.
 Without the information you need, you could unknowingly trust your investments to a broker with a history of customer complaints.
 The following general tips should help you find a reputable investment professional and help you protect yourself from incompetent and deceptive stockbrokers, investment advisors, financial planners, and other investment professionals.

 The Financial Industry Regulatory Authority(“FINRA”) provides a system for checking the background of almost every registered stockbroker (and many other investment professionals) in the United States.
 The Central Registration Depository (“CRD”) system contains brokers’ employment and licensing history, along with a record of any customer or regulatory complaints.

 You can and should obtain a CRD report on your current broker or any broker you are considering hiring.
 The report is free and available to the public.
 For a CRD on a particular broker, click on the “Investigate your Broker” at the top of this screen and we will get you a CRD report at no charge.
 Hopefully, the report will reflect that your investment professional is qualified and free of past problems with customers, employers, and regulators.
 If not, you should reassess who you are trusting with your money.